-Adapters based on these chips can be used much like any other network adapter to connect an OpenBSD system to an existing wireless network (please see the manual pages for precise details).
+Adapters based on these chips can be used much like any other network adapter to connect an OpenBSD system to an existing wireless network, configured using the standard ifconfig(8) (please see the manual pages for precise details).
 Some of these cards can also be used in the "Host-Based Access Point" mode, permitting them to be made into the wireless access point for your network as part of your firewall.